noahlevenson/stealing-ur-feelings/readme.md

 ### STEALING UR FEELINGS

-Meet the exciting new AI that knows you better than you know yourself.
+Meet the new AI that knows you better than you know yourself.

-*Stealing Ur Feelings* is an augmented reality experience that reveals how your favorite apps are using facial emotion recognition technology to make decisions about your life, promote inequalities, and even destabilize American democracy.
+*Stealing Ur Feelings* is an augmented reality experience that reveals how your favorite apps are secretly using facial emotion recognition technology to make decisions about your life, promote inequalities, and even destabilize American democracy.

 It's supported by a $50,000 grant from the NetGain partnership -- a collaboration between Mozilla, MacArthur Foundation, Ford Foundation, Knight Foundation, and the Open Society Foundations.